Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### Note: The question is included in a number of questions that depicts the identical set-up.
-However, every question has a distinctive result.
-Establish if the solution satisfies the requirements.
-You are required to deploy an Artificial Intelligence (AI) solution in Azure.
+### You are required to deploy an Artificial Intelligence (AI) solution in Azure.
 You want to make sure that you are able to build, test, and deploy predictive analytics for the solution.
 Solution: You should make use of Azure Machine Learning Studio.
 Does the solution meet the goal?

 - [x] Yes.
 - [ ] No.